VLSI-Learnings/Digital-VLSI/Digital Electronics/sequential.md

 # Sequential circuits

-* The circuit whose output depends not only on the present state inputs and also on the previous state of the storage elements.
+* The circuit whose output depends on both the present state inputs and also on the previous state of the storage elements.

-## Asynchronous Sequential circuits
+* **Asynchronous Sequential circuits**
   * sequential circuit depends upon the input signals at any instant of time and the order in which the inputs change.

-## Synchronous Sequential circuits
+* **Synchronous Sequential circuits**
   * a system whose behavior can be defined from the knowledge of its signals at discrete instants of time.
 * **Latches**
   * Storage elements that are operated with signal levels
   * sr latch, d latch(transparent latch)